-In France, they have both public and private universities and different tuition fees with each.
-Tuition fees also change based on what you choose to study and what your education level will be.
+In France, they have both public and private universities and different tuition fees for each.
+Tuition fees also change based on your nationality, what you choose to study and what your education level will be.

 Depending on whether you find yourself in a big city or not, the cost of living in France can be quite different.
 However, compared to the rest of Europe, France can be quite pricey.
-In general you should prepare about 750-1,000 EUR/month to cover your student living costs.
+In general you should prepare about 700–1,200 EUR/month to cover your student living costs.
 In more expensive cities, like Paris, you'll need around 1,200–1,800 EUR/month.

-Here is a breakdown of prices to expect in France:
+Here is a breakdown of the costs to expect in France:

 These days, universities in France are starting to offer plenty of English-taught degree options for Master’s and Bachelor’s students all over the world.
 From its long history in science, literature, art, and history, France has plenty of exciting options for international students.Interesting facts about France